Where to Escape the Crowds in the Lakes

 While it’s one of the bigger lakes in the area, Ennerdale has remained relatively unspoilt.
 This is due to its remote location to the west of the National Park.
 As well as the lack of a public road up to it, but this means that its one of the most peaceful spots to visit.

 Be prepared though, the only way to get to it is from the A0586 to the north.
 This can be quite a long journey if you’re travelling from the centre or south of the Lake District.
-Also, there are no facilities at the lake when you do arrive, with just a small village, Ennerdale Bridge, located about one and a half miles away.
+Also, there are no facilities at the lake when you do arrive.
+Just a small village, Ennerdale Bridge, located about one and a half miles away.

 When you think of the Lake District you probably don’t think of the seaside.
 But that’s exactly what you’ll find in this quaint town just to the south of the National Park.